fedorkobak/knowledge/other/containerization.md

 - Group sets of containers and bind the to load-balancing construct.
 - Manage and optimize the resources usage.
 - Allow for implementation of policies to secure access to applications running inside containers.

+## Docker

+Is the most popular tool for defining images and running containers.
+Check out the corresponding [page](../docker/overview.ipynb).

+## Kubernetes

+Kubernetes (kuber, k8s) is a container orchestration tool devoloped by Google based on their internal tool Borg.

+Features supported by k8s are:

+- **Automatic bin packing**: Kubernetes automatically schedules containers based on resource needs and constraints to maxmize utilization.
+- **Extensibility**: Kubernetes can be extended with custom features without modyfying the source code.
+- **Self-healing**: Kubernetes automatically replaces and reschedules containers from failed nodes.
+- **Horizontal scaling**: Kubernetes scales applications manually or automatically based on CPU or custom metrics.
+- **Service discovery and load balancing**: Containers receive IP address from Kubernetes, while it assigns a DNS to a set of caontainers.
+- **Automated rollouts and rollbacks**: kubernetes seamlessly rechecks the services and updates them it if needed preventing downtime.
+- **Secret and configuration management**.
+- **Storage orchestration**: k8s automatically ads more storage to the containers from the defined sources.
+- **Batch execution**: k8s supports batch execution, long-running jobs, and replaces failed containers.

+Check more in the [Kubernetes](kubernetes.ipynb) page.